Apache-2.0

 FlagDescriptionRequired

---manifest <path>path to the deployment‑component manifest file
+-f, --manifest <path>path to the deployment‑component manifest file (kubectl-style -f shorthand)

 Required